Residence Life

 Do I need to have a meal plan?

-All student living on campus must have a meal plan.
-Residents have the option of purchasing meal plan A, which consists of 20 meals per week (3 meals a day), or meal plan B, which consists of 14 meals per week (2 meals per day).
+All students living on campus are required to have a meal plan.
+Residents may choose between Meal Plan A, which includes 20 meals per week (three meals per day), or Meal Plan B, which includes 14 meals per week (two meals per day).

 How can I get my mail box?